 If you do things for others that you don’t have to, with a clear conscience, without any expectation of getting something back, you create unconscious obligation.

-Pehaps it seems odd to talk of sales persuasion techniques as virtues.
+Perhaps it seems odd to talk of persuasion techniques as virtues.
 Selling is about helping people do what they want to do so providing a salesperson has understood what the customer wants to do, then helping them do it, is virtuous.

 About a week after the collision with the taxi, when a stranger helped my wife deal with its rude and aggressive driver, I had an opportunity to repay the favour by helping someone else, who lost control of her car on a bend and ended up in a hedge.